garrandall/popular-music-data/tracks/thinkin-bout-you-frank-ocean.md

 Or do you not think so far ahead?
-'Cause I been thinkin' bout forever, ooh
+'Cause I been thinkin' bout forever, oh
 Or do you not think so far ahead?
-'Cause I been thinkin' bout forever, ooh
+'Cause I been thinkin' bout forever, oh